uiuc-sst/PTgen/README.md

 Edit the settings file, e.g. `settings_sample`.
 - Set `nparallel` to 1 or 2 fewer than the number of your computer's CPU cores.
 - Ensure that `startstage=1`.
-- Make sure all the required files within `$DATA` exist.
+- Ensure that all the required files within `$DATA` exist.

 `run.sh settings_sample`